Learn how Bamba contains palm oil, saturated fat and salt, and how Ready. Set. Food! offers a 100% organic, all-natural alternative.

-Many parents wonder how to best prepare allergenic foods for their infant and have considered a popular Israeli peanut-based snack called Bamba.
-However, here’s what parents need to know first before offering Bamba to their baby:
+Guidelines from the American Academy of Allergy, Asthma, and Immunology (AAAAI) and U.S. Department of Agriculture (USDA) recommend introducing common allergen foods to babies for healthier outcomes.
+Many parents wonder how to best prepare allergen foods for their infant and have considered a popular Israeli peanut-based snack called Bamba.
+However, here’s what parents need to know first before offering Bamba to their baby.

 Bamba only contains one allergen --- peanut.

 Bamba only contains one common food allergen --- peanut.
 Peanuts only comprise 22% of childhood food allergies.

 Bamba does not contain egg or cow's milk, the other two most common childhood food allergens.
 Milk allergies are even more common in young children than peanut allergies, and egg allergies are about as common as peanut allergies.

 Ready.
 Set.
 Food! covers over 80% of childhood food allergies with peanut, egg, and milk --- all three of the most common food allergens.

 Recent landmark studies and medical guidelines affirm the importance of introducing common allergens to babies early and often.

 The most recent USDA Dietary Guidelines recommend that “potentially allergenic foods (e.g., peanuts, egg, cow milk products, tree nuts, wheat… and soy) should be introduced” within baby’s first year of life.